 Because what happens is, just as you finally go from Mini-Brand to Real Brand, you start to get into every deal.
 That’s when it actually gets easier on many levels, usually around $10m ARR or so, whenever you have a true brand (more that here).
 Then every prospect has heard of you.
 They all at least want to kick the tires.

 And if your customers love you — magic happens.
 This is when Second Order Revenue really kicks in.
 They actively recommend you to their colleagues, and their peers at other companies.
 Importantly, they buy more stuff from you, too.
 More seats.
 More editions.
 More of everything.
 Look at Alex Wilhelm’s tweet on Box’s financials above.
 I don’t know what Box’s NPS and CSAT scores are.
 But I do know they are high.
 Otherwise, there’s no way they could generate 40% of their growth from their existing base.
 And if Box (and its CEO) weren’t loved, they’d be growing 15-21% a year.
 Not 37%.
-That’s a huge, huge difference my friends.
+That’s a huge, huge difference.
 More on second order revenue here.

 OK, so what’s actionable here?